openvinotoolkit/openvino/README.md

 **Telemetry**

-To help us improve, OpenVINO™ collects software performance and usage data to improve OpenVINO™ tools.
+OpenVINO™ collects software performance and usage data to improve OpenVINO™ tools.
 This data is collected directly by OpenVINO™ or through the use of Google Analytics 4.
 Visit our [telemetry page](https://docs.openvino.ai/nightly/openvino_docs_telemetry_information.html) to learn more.
-You can opt-out at any time by running the command:
+You can opt out at any time by running the command:

 ``` bash
 opt_in_out --opt_out